Variable importance measures for heterogeneous treatment effects: Methodology

-The IC of $\theta_s$ has the same form as \eqref{IC:theta}, since the latter is recovered by replacing the outcome $y$ with the pseudo-outcome, $\varphi(z)$, replacing the conditional mean outcomes with CATEs, i.e. conditional means of $\varphi(Z)$, and replacing $\theta_s$ with $\Theta_s$.

-Efficient estimating equations estimators can be derived from ICs by setting the sample mean of (an estimate of) the IC to zero.
-In the current setting, this strategy is equivalent to the so-called one-step correction which we outline in the Appendix.
-For $\Theta_s$ and $\theta_s$, we thus obtain the estimators
+The IC in \eqref{IC:theta} may be used to construct efficient estimating equation estimators of $\Theta_s$ by setting (an estimate of) the sample mean IC to zero.
+This strategy is equivalent to the so-called one-step correction outlined in Supplement \ref{Appen_assymp}.
+We thus obtain the estimator

-where $\hat{\tau}(x)$ and $\hat{\tau}_s(x)$ and $\hat{\varphi}(z)$ are consistent estimators fitted on an independent sample.
-In practice, a cross-fitting approach may be used to obtain the fitted models and evaluate $\hat{\Theta}_s$ from a single sample \citep{van_der_laan_cross-validated_2011,Chernozhukov2018}.
-Theorem 1 below states the asymptotic distribution of $\hat{\Theta}_{s}$ under (A1) and when, \begin{enumerate}[label=(A\arabic*)] {\value{assumption_list}} \item The differences $\tau(x)-\hat{\tau}(x)$ and $\tau_s(x)-\hat{\tau}_s(x)$ are both $o_P(n^{-1/4})$ in $L_2(P)$ norm. {\value{enumi}} \end{enumerate} The requirement for $n^{1/4}$ rate convergence in (A2) is standard in the recent VIM framework of \cite{Williamson2021_general}, for instance, an assumption similar to (A2) appears in the regression-VIM setting for the outcome models $\hat{\mu}(x)$ and $\hat{\mu}_s(x)$.
-In the TE-VIM setting, however, one is also required to estimate the pseudo-outcomes, with (A1) required to control the error which arises from doing so.
+where superscript hat denotes consistent estimators.
+In practice, we recommend a cross-fitting procedure of the type described in Algorithms SS-A and SS-B, to obtain the fitted models and evaluate the estimators using a single sample \citep{Chernozhukov2018,van_der_laan_cross-validated_2011}.
+We discuss the reasons for sample splitting with reference to Theorem \ref{asym_theorem}, which gives conditions under which $\hat{\Theta}_s$ is regular asymptotically linear (RAL).